kratisto/docs/pages/manage_and_operate/kms/kms-usage/guide.en-sg.md

 #### Encryption with a Data Key (DK)

 For better performance, you can generate a Data Key (DK) from a Symmetric Key (AES) to use from your application.
-The AES key use must have been generated with the "wrapKey, unwrapKey" operations
+The AES key used must have been generated with the "wrapKey, unwrapKey" operations.

 ![Encryption with DK](images/Datakey_encrypt.png){.thumbnail}